uche-inyama/NewsWeek/README.md

 Additional description about the project and its features.

+## Built With

+- HTML,
+- Bootstrap,
+- CSS

 ## Getting Started

 To get the local copy up and running follow these simple example steps.